Carlo Caffarra: Early life

-Caffarra was born on 1 June 1938 in Samboseto di Busseto (province of Parma), Emilia Romagna.
+Caffarra was born on 1 June 1938 in Samboseto di Busseto, in the province of Parma, Emilia Romagna.
 He was educated at the Episcopal Seminary of Fidenza and the Pontifical Gregorian University in Rome, where he completed a doctorate in Canon law.
 He was ordained a priest on 2 July 1961 in Rome.

-Beginning in 1965, he taught moral theology in the seminaries of Fidenza and Parma and later at the Studio Teologico Accademico Bolognese, the Università Cattolica in Milan, and at the Theological Faculty of Northern Italy.
+Beginning in 1965, Caffarra taught moral theology in the seminaries of Fidenza and Parma and later at the Studio Teologico Accademico Bolognese, the Università Cattolica in Milan, and at the Theological Faculty of Northern Italy.
 His academic specialty was the moral doctrine of marriage and the bioethics of human procreation.
 He also taught medical ethics in the Faculty of Medicine and Surgery at the Università Cattolica's campus in Rome.

 Pope Paul VI named him a member of the International Theological Commission where he served from 1974 to 1984.
 In 1980, Pope John Paul II named him an expert advisor to the Synod of Bishops on Marriage and the Family.
-He was the first President of the Pontifical John Paul II Institute for Studies on Marriage and Family from its establishment in 1980 until 1995 and founded sections of the same institute in the United States, Spain and Mexico.
-John Paul II appointed him a consultor to the Congregation for the Doctrine of the Faith in 1983.
-He was an advisor to John Paul II on sexual issues.
+He was the first president of the Pontifical John Paul II Institute for Studies on Marriage and Family from its establishment in 1980, a position he held until 1995, and founded sections of the same institute in the United States, Spain, and Mexico.
+Pope John Paul II appointed him a consultor to the Congregation for the Doctrine of the Faith in 1983, and he was an advisor to Pope John Paul II on sexual issues.

-In the 1980s Sister Lucia addressed a letter to him in which she predicted “there will come a time when the decisive confrontation between the Kingdom of God and Satan will take place over marriage and the family.”
+In the 1980s, Sister Lucia addressed a letter to him in which she predicted "there will come a time when the decisive confrontation between the Kingdom of God and Satan will take place over marriage and the family."

 Bishop

 Caffarra was named Archbishop of Ferrara-Comacchio on 8 September 1995, and consecrated on 21 October 1995 in the Cathedral of Fidenza by Giacomo Biffi, Archbishop of Bologna.
 He was installed on 4 November.

-Caffarra was appointed Archbishop of the Bologna on 16 December 2003 and installed there on 15 February 2004.
+Caffarra was appointed Archbishop of the Bologna on 16 December 2003, and installed there on 15 February 2004.

 Caffarra was a noted opponent of contraception.
-In 1988, Caffarra weighed the sin of condom use against acquiring the AIDS virus: "Even the smallest moral wrong is so much greater than any physical wrong.
+In 1988, Caffarra weighed the sin of condom use against acquiring the AIDS virus, stating: "Even the smallest moral wrong is so much greater than any physical wrong.
 I know this is hard for some to accept when the dangers are great, but the Church is here to combat moral wrongs."
 The next year, Caffarra argued condom campaigns further exposed society to AIDS because "the means of protection are far from reliable".

-On 24 August 2005 Caffarra held the central intervention "Freedom as liberation" at the annual Rimini Meeting of Communion and Liberation.
+On 24 August 2005, Caffarra held the central intervention "Freedom as liberation" at the annual Rimini Meeting of Communion and Liberation.
 Subsequently, he and Marcello Pera presented the Ratzinger's book L'Europa di Benedetto nella crisi delle culture.